AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 Shopping for auto insurance as a senior in Michigan is a bit different from shopping for other age groups, especially if you’re a Medicare recipient.
 Michigan is known for its no-fault insurance system, which requires personal injury protection (PIP) for most drivers in addition to liability coverage.
 But Medicare recipients can save money by dropping PIP.
-Even if you’re not on Medicare, you can still save money on car insurance in Michigan, which is the second most expensive in the country on average.
+Even if you’re not on Medicare, you can still save money on car insurance in Michigan, which has some of the most expensive car insurance in the country on average.

 Car Insurance for Seniors in Michigan